mattdailis/aerie-pm/README.md

 ./venv/bin/pip install -e .
 ```

 This will generate an executable at `aerie-pm/venv/bin/pm`.
-You can add it to your path, so you won't need to source `venv/bin/activate` in the future.
+Let's add it to the path to make it accessible as `pm`:

 ```shell
 echo "export PATH=\"$(pwd)/venv/bin:\$PATH\"" >> ~/.zshrc